 Households can help conserve and protect water resources through irrigation and fertilizer best practices without compromising the quality of their landscape.
 UF/IFAS Extension, along with Extension services across the country, conducts programs to protect water quality and quantity by educating communities and individuals about research-based landscape practices (UF/IFAS, 2011).
 Extension has increasingly explored innovative methods, such as those informed by social marketing, to help target audiences and encourage them to adopt good landscape management practices (Sauri, 2013).
+This publication describes research relating residents' perceived landscape benefits to their engagement in landscape best practices.
+It is intended for Extension professionals working with landscape best practices and water protection issues.

 Using Innovative Methods to Encourage Landscape Best Practices